SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 \end{equation}
 $$

 Great, right?
-In this case they have successfully extended the diffusion from continous into discrete domain.
-I've omitted a few details which you can check out in detail in their [blog](https://s-sahoo.com/mdlm/), or their paper.
-However, in their project, note that their design is not flexible enough. *While the prototype naturally has some limitations typical of early-stage systems, it marks a significant advancement in the field.* For example, during decoding, the token stays the same after it is unmasked.
-This is not ideal, as in early stage of the reverse diffusion, the entire paragraph is noisy, and the few tokens decoded will are probably not optimal.
-But since they are fixed, your later decoding process is conditioned on these tokens causing **error-propagation** again.
-[Lin et al.,](https://arxiv.org/abs/2302.05737) from [Lingpeng Kong's Group](https://ikekonglp.github.io/) (*I like their work a lot*) therefore uses a **routing** technique to mitigate this issue.
-Basically they model that a decoded token can be remasked into `[MASK]` or noised token during the decoding stage if model's confidence on that token is low.
+In this case, they've successfully extended diffusion from the **continuous** into the **discrete** domain. 🎉 I’ve omitted a few technical details — but you can check those out in their excellent [blog](https://s-sahoo.com/mdlm/) or the full [paper](https://arxiv.org/abs/2406.07524v2).

+---

+That said, note that the current design has **some limitations**. *While the prototype naturally inherits the constraints of an early-stage system, it still marks a major step forward in the field.* One issue is during **decoding**: Once a token is unmasked, it stays fixed.
+This isn’t ideal — especially in the **early stages of reverse diffusion**, when the paragraph is still mostly noise and the few decoded tokens are likely *not* optimal.
+But since they’re locked in place, the model must condition future generations on possibly bad guesses — causing the dreaded **error propagation** problem all over again. 😞

+---

+[Lin et al.](https://arxiv.org/abs/2302.05737), from [Lingpeng Kong’s group](https://ikekonglp.github.io/) (*I really like their work!*) propose a fix for this using a **routing** mechanism.
+The idea?
+Even during decoding, a previously decoded token can be **remasked** (i.e., turned back into `[MASK]`) if the model’s confidence in that token is low.
+This allows the model to revisit and revise its decisions — bringing in a form of **iterative refinement** that’s more faithful to the spirit of diffusion.

 <div class="row mt-2">
     <div class="col-sm-12 col-md-10 mt-6 mt-md-0 mx-auto">